Krasnopol (weapon system): Development

 A 155 mm variant of the project was also developed to access the commercial markets, which can be fired from howitzers such as the G6 and M109A6.
 Besides Russia, the Krasnopol is also manufactured by Chinese defence industry conglomerate Norinco.

 On July 28, 2022, Russian news agency TASS reported that Kalashnikov Group is working on an modernization of Krasnopol with increased range, better at striking small-size targets, enhanced warhead and raised efficiency during clouds and strong wind.

-In early 2023, it was reported that Russia had increased the production of Krasnopol "in times" for the needs of the war in Ukraine.
+In early 2023, it was reported that Russia had increased the production of Krasnopol "several times" for the needs of the war in Ukraine.

+The development and trial use of a drone-carried version was reportedly completed as of May 22, 2023.
+Supplies of a modernized version began in August 2023 and its application in November 2023.